konflux-ci/build-definitions/task/verify-source/0.1/README.md

 The verify-source Task verifies the SLSA source level of a git commit by checking for a Verification Summary Attestation (VSA) stored as a git note.
-This task does not explicitly clone the repository - it performs the verification using the sourcetool verifycommit command.
+This task does not explicitly clone the repository - it performs the verification using the source-tool verifycommit command.

 WARNING: This task uses source-tool (https://github.com/slsa-framework/source-tool) which is currently a proof-of-concept and under active development.
 It should